FerVassolo/twitter-backend/node/express-prisma-typescript/README.md

   - [x] Likes
   - [x] Retweets
   - [x] Comments
-- [x] Users do not currently have a profile picture.
+- [ ] Users do not currently have a profile picture.
 Integrate with AWS S3 to store user profile pictures and post pictures.
 Careful!
 Do not receive images in your endpoints.
 Make use of S3 Pre-signed URLs.
 Update the UserDTO to include the profile image.
 You can use a public S3 bucket as it doesn't contain private data.
   - [x] Implementar las 4 funciones del repo de storage
+  - [x] SHOULD `POST user/update/` (el GET ya existe en `user/by_username/:username`)
   - Que tome solo svg, png, jpg, jpeg
     - As far as I'm concerned, that is not possible.
 The front-end should be responsible of that validation.
   - [x] Cada usuario tiene una carpeta, allí dentro tendrá dos carpetas más, una para los posts y otra para el perfil